Democrat Ed Gainey Declares Victory, Becoming Pittsburgh's First Black Mayor

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – Democrat Ed Gainey has declared victory as Pittsburgh’s next mayor.READ MORE: North Hills School District Says Parents Responsible For Children's Transportation Should Bus Drivers Strike
+PITTSBURGH (KDKA) – Democrat Ed Gainey has declared victory as Pittsburgh’s next mayor.READ MORE: Oakmont Borough Police Warn Residents Of Car Break-Ins

 Gainey gave a speech with family and supporters by his side, making history as the city’s first Black mayor.
 At that time, 67.66% of precincts were reporting with 38,151 votes for Gainey and 15,207 votes for Moreno.